A Host--Kra ${\mathbf F}_2^\omega$-system of order $5$ that is not Abramov of order $5$, and non-measurability of the inverse theorem for the $U^6({\mathbf F}_2^n)$ norm: Introduction

 for $x, h_i, h_{ij} \in X_2$.
 (In the language of nilspaces that we will use later, we are equipping $X_2$ with the nilspace structure associated to the degree two filtration ${\mathcal D}^2(\F_2^2)$ on the Klein four-group.)

 The function $\rho$ has to obey a certain number of properties in order to be able to find a solution $S$ to the equation \eqref{S-eq}.
 Firstly, $\rho$ must be symmetric with respect to permutations of $\{1,\dots,6\}$ and must also obey a certain ``cocycle equation'' arising from the identity $\partial_{h+k} S = \partial_h S + T^h \partial_k S$, where $T^h S(x) \coloneqq S(x+h)$ is the shift map.
 These properties can be formalized in the language of nilspaces by requiring $\rho$ to be a \emph{$5$-cocycle} on $X_2$ taking values in $\frac{1}{2}\Z/\Z$; see Definition \ref{nil-cocycle-def} for details.
-However, the property of being a $5$-cocycle is not yet sufficient to guarantee a solution to \eqref{S-eq}; in the language of nilspaces, not all $5$-cocycles on $\F_2^n$ are $5$-coboundaries.
+However, the property of being a $5$-cocycle is not yet sufficient to guarantee a solution to \eqref{S-eq}.
 In order to locate a solution, we will require the cocycle $\rho$ to obey an additional property that we call ``strong $2$-homogeneity''.
 This property asserts that $\rho$ takes the form

 for all $(x_\omega)_{\omega \in \{0,1\}^6}$ in $C^6(X_2)$ and some function $\psi \colon C^1(X_2) \to \T$ on the space of pairs $C^1(X_2) = X_2 \times X_2$ on $X_2$, such that $2\psi$ is a ``cubic'' polynomial on $C^1(X_2)$ with respect to a certain natural nilspace structure on $C^1(X_2)$; see Definition \ref{strong-cocycle} for a precise statement.
 This turns out to be sufficient to guarantee the existence of the pseudo-quintic function $S \colon \F_2^n \to \frac{1}{2}\Z/\Z$; see Theorem \ref{cocyc-trivial-strong} and Lemma \ref{lift} for precise statements.